Annales school: Postwar

-Bloch was shot by the Gestapo during the German occupation of France in World War II for his active membership of the French Resistance, and Febvre carried on the Annales approach in the 1940s and 1950s.
-It was during this time that he mentored Braudel, who would become one of the best-known exponents of this school.
-Braudel's work came to define a "second" era of Annales historiography and was influential throughout the 1960s and 1970s, especially for his work on the Mediterranean region in the era of Philip II of Spain.
+Bloch was shot by the Gestapo during the German occupation of France in World War II for his active membership of the French Resistance.
+Febvre carried on the Annales approach in the 1940s and 1950s.
+It was during this time that he mentored Braudel, who became one of the best-known exponents of this school.

+Braudel's work came to define a second era of Annales historiography and was influential throughout the 1960s and 1970s, especially for his work on the Mediterranean region in the era of Philip II of Spain.

 Braudel developed the idea, often associated with Annalistes, of different modes of historical time: l'histoire quasi immobile (the quasi motionless history) of historical geography, the history of social, political and economic structures (la longue durée), and the history of men and events, in the context of their structures.

 While authors such as Emmanuel Le Roy Ladurie, Marc Ferro and Jacques Le Goff continue to carry the Annales banner, today the Annales approach has been less distinctive as more and more historians do work in cultural history, political history and economic history.

 Mentalités

 Bloch's Les Rois thaumaturges (1924) looked at the long-standing folk belief that the king could cure scrofula by his thaumaturgic touch.
 The kings of France and England indeed regularly practiced the ritual.
 Bloch was not concerned with the effectiveness of the royal touch—he acted instead like an anthropologist in asking why people believed it and how it shaped relations between king and commoner.

 The book was highly influential in introducing comparative studies (in this case France and England), as well as long durations ("longue durée") studies spanning several centuries, even up to a thousand years, downplaying short-term events.
 Bloch's revolutionary charting of mentalities, or mentalités, resonated with scholars who were reading Freud and Proust.

 In the 1960s, Robert Mandrou and Georges Duby harmonized the concept of mentalité history with Fernand Braudel's structures of historical time and linked mentalities with changing social conditions.
 A flood of mentalité studies based on these approaches appeared during the 1970s and 1980s.
-By the 1990s, however, mentalité history had become interdisciplinary to the point of fragmentation, but still lacked a solid theoretical basis.
+By the 1990s, mentalité history had become interdisciplinary to the point of fragmentation, but still lacked a solid theoretical basis.
 While not explicitly rejecting mentalité history, younger historians increasingly turned to other approaches.